If you are like most inside sales managers, handling the day-to-day operations and achieving your goals is a battle.

 This is the most important step of the process, and it’s what the success of your inside sales team depends on.

-It’s true that you have probably picked the right candidate for the job, but if you don’t break them in properly and show them your work processes, the odds are that your new sales rep won’t be able to live up to their full potential and your expectation.
+It’s true that you have probably picked the right candidate for the job, but if you don’t break them in properly and show them your work processes, the odds are that your new sales rep won’t be able to live up to their full potential and your expectations.

-It’s a good idea to assign a mentor to every new hire to help them navigate your work environment, culture, and procedures.
+Assign a mentor to every new hire to help them navigate your work environment, culture, and procedures.

 Even if you’ve hired an experienced inside sales rep, it’s not a guarantee that they will be able to pick up on how things work in your company without guidance.